 It must remain immutable so that the selection remains effective (in the long term) by respecting the work of our old.
 The only changes which can intervene relate to defects which would bring a harmful effect recognized by the zootechnical commission of the S.C.C.

-Extract from a TV show dedicated to the braque du Bourbonnais broadcasted on "Season" channel in 2000 (Directed by Cécile Iordanoff), here is an illustrated explanation of the standard by Michel Comte:
+Extract from a TV show dedicated to the braque du Bourbonnais broadcasted on "Seasons" channel in 2000 (Directed by Cécile Iordanoff), here is an illustrated explanation of the standard by Michel Comte:

 <-- Click on this image to see the animation

 The braque du Bourbonnais standard was adopted by all the members of the CBB in 1925, and approved by the SCC.
 Here it is:

 When the CBB was recreated in 1981, the 1925 standard couldn't be taken as it was.
 This is because the FCI wanted an harmonization of the breed standards, since its Jerusalem meeting where it had adopted the "Jerusalem template".
 This template's goal was to make the different breeds description more homogeneous, hence more readable.

 1- Two colors were defined instead of using a bunch of hues.
 According to the thesis elaborated by professor Denis for the S.C.C., those two colors were defined as:

 - "fawn"/"peach blossom" (S.C.C. color code 50 00 00 0 0 420)

 - "liver"/"wine dregs"/"faded lilac" (S.C.C. color code 20 00 00 0 0 410)